 Erin participated in the JET Program and lived in Japan for two years after graduating.
 After that she worked in DC for two years for the Japanese government before getting her Master of Arts in Japanese Literature.
-Erin worked as an analyst/linguist for the CIA for 5 years before leaving her career to get married.
-Later she began a career in education, and have been working in development (fundraising) for the past 4 years.
-Currently, Erin is the Director of Development at Thornton Academy, an independent school in southern Maine.
+Erin worked as an analyst/linguist for the Director of National Intelligence for 5 years before leaving her career to get married.
+Later she began a career in education, and is currently Director of Advancement at The American School in Japan (Tokyo).

 Several years after working as a student caller and manager for W&L's Annual Fund, Joe accepted a position directing the student phonathon at Skidmore College in Saratoga Springs, NY.
-From there, he moved into a role working with volunteers and donors for Skidmore's Annual Fund.
-In his current position as a Leadership Gift Officer at Skidmore, Joe is responsible for maintaining philanthropic relationships with alumni in various regions throughout the country.
+He advanced to roles in Skidmore's annual fund, working with volunteers and donors, and leadership gifts, maintaining philanthropic relationships with alumni in various regions throughout the country.
+He leads a team of six gift officers in his current role as Director of Leadership Gifts.
 Joe graduated from Washington and Lee in 2003 with a degree in History.

 Audrey Walker graduated from Washington & Lee University in 2005 with a Bachelor of Arts in Journalism & Mass Communications.
 During her time at W&L, Audrey served as the President of the Xi Lambda Chapter of Chi Omega, was a varsity athlete, and an editor for the Trident.
 After graduation Audrey worked as an associate producer for a television production company in New York City where she realized her passion for working with college students through the company's internship program.
 She now serves as the Coordinator for Fraternity & Sorority Life at Drexel University.